Lily Agg: Bristol City

 Agg moved to Women's Super League side Bristol City in January 2017.
 She paused her teaching career in order to join her new club on a full-time basis.
-Making the move to England's top division is something that she has described as one of her greater career achievements.
 She made only three appearances, with one start, and scored one goal.

 FFC Frankfurt

-In August 2017, Agg moved to the Frauen-Bundesliga to join FFC Frankfurt, after a successful trial.
-At the time, she was the only British player play in Germany and it was seen to be a step up in her career.
-FFC Frankfurt had won seven Frauen-Bundesligas, eight German Cups and the Champions League on four occasions.
+In August 2017, Agg moved to the Frauen-Bundesliga to join FFC Frankfurt.
+At the time, she was the only British player play in Germany.
 Agg enjoyed playing in Germany, praising the professionalism of the club and the competitiveness of the Frauen-Bundesliga.
-In her only season in Germany, the club managed an average 6th-placed finish.
+In her only season in Germany, the club managed a 6th-placed finish.
 However, Agg struggled for game time, making only 13 appearances, with nine of them involving her coming on as a substitute.
 Her only goal came in a league defeat to Freiburg.

 Charlton

 After a short stint in Germany, Agg joined Charlton for what was their inaugural season in the Championship.
-She made a total of six appearances and scored on two occasions on her return to English football.
+She made a total of six appearances and scored on two occasions in her return to the English league.

 London City Lionesses

-Agg subsequently joined Championship club London City Lionesses, ahead of the 2019–20 season.
+Agg joined fellow Championship club London City Lionesses ahead of the 2019–20 season.
 However, due to suffering a fractured tibia against Reading in a pre-season friendly, she missed the entirety of her debut season at the club.

-She returned to action in the 2020–21 season against Sheffield United.
-In total, she made eleven appearances that season, being rewarded with three player of the match awards netting her one and only goal against champions Leicester.
+She returned to action in the 2020–21 season.

-Following the conclusion of the 2022–23 FA Women's Championship season, Agg left London City Lionesses.
+Following the conclusion of the 2022–23 season season, Agg left London City.

 Birmingham City

 On 19 August 2023, Birmingham City announced they had signed Agg on a one-year deal.

 On 27 May 2024, she signed a new one year contract, with the option of a one year extension, with the club.
-Agg underwent surgery following an ACL injury in the 2024-25 season.
-On 8 July 2025, it was announced that the club had exercised an extension clause in Agg's contract to keep her with the club during the 2025-26 season.
+Agg underwent surgery following an ACL injury in the 2024–25 season.
+As a result of the surgery, Agg also received a melanoma in situ cancer diagnosis.

+On 8 July 2025, it was announced that the club had exercised an extension clause in Agg's contract to keep her with the club during the 2025–26 season.

+Loan to Durham

+On 3 February 2026, Agg joined Durham on loan for the remainder of the 2025–26 season.
+She scored her first goal for Durham on the 29 of March; two minutes after scoring, she came off injured.
+A few days later, Agg announced that she had suffered an Achilles injury, and would be out for the rest of the season.

+Departure from Birmingham City

+In May 2026, Birmingham City announced that Agg would depart the club at the end of the season.